mneuronico/multi-agent-system-library/README.md

 -   The `model` that was called, if `type` is 'agent' (in the format 'provider:model_alias').
 -   A `role` that indicates the component that produced the message.
 -   The `content` of the message, which is typically a dictionary as given by the corresponding component.
+-   The `timestamp` indicating when the message was added to the conversation history, in the specified timezone (defaults to `UTC`).

 Each `user_id` has its own isolated message history.